pcda17/pcda17.github.io/week-01.md

 ![](week/1/Image-5.png)

-You should see a list of directories including “Library,” “Users,” “bin,” “dev” and so on.
+You should see a list of directories including "Library,” "Users,” "bin,” "dev” and so on.
 Add the `-a` option and you’ll see a longer list that may include hidden files beginning with `.`.
 You can find dozens of other options in the `ls` manual, which you can read using the following line.
-Press “q” to return to the shell.
+Press "q” to return to the shell.

     man ls